DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 #### Non-UK qualification

-Candidates who have a non-UK qualification are asked whether they have a statement of comparability from UK ENIC.
-If they do, they’re asked for:
+Candidates with non-UK qualifications are asked for:

-- UK ENIC reference number
-- the comparable UK qualification

-The options for comparable qualifications are:

-- GCSE (grades A*-C / 9-4)
-- Between GCSE and GCE AS level
-- GCE Advanced Subsidiary (AS) level
-- GCE Advanced (A) level

-Whether or not they have a statement of comparability, they’re asked for:

 - qualification name, for example Baccalauréat Général
 - the country or territory in which they studied
-- if they have a statement of comparability from UK ENIC
+- if they have a statement of comparability from UK ENIC, the UK agency that recognises international qualifications and skills
-- grade - the options are ‘Not applicable’, ‘Unknown’ or ‘Other’, with the last of these leading to entering a grade
+- UK ENIC reference number - if they said they have a statement of comparability
+- the comparable UK qualification - if they said they have a statement of comparability
+- grade
 - year awarded

+The options for comparable UK qualifications are:

+- GCSE (grades A* to C or 9 to 4)
+- between GCSE and AS level
+- AS level
+- A level

+The options for grade are:

+- not applicable
+- unknown
+- other - the candidate needs to enter a grade if they choose this

 #### No GCSE or equivalent qualification

-Candidates who do not have a GCSE or equivalent qualification are asked “Are you currently studying for a GCSE in [subject], or equivalent?”
+Candidates who do not have a GCSE or equivalent qualification are if they're currently studying for a GCSE or equivalent in the subject.

-If they are studying, they are asked to enter details of the qualification they’re studying for.
+If they’re studying for it, they’re asked to enter details of the qualification they’re studying for.

-If they are not studying, they’re asked for evidence of having skills at the required standard.
+If they are not studying for it, they’re asked for evidence of having skills at the required standard.

 ### English as a foreign language qualification